-The Medicaid model, in which individuals are isolated and vulnerable in Medicaid-funded facilities at a cost to the taxpayer, according to the Fairfax-Falls Church Community Services Board (Fairfax Falls Church CSB), of between \$2,250 and \$2,834 per person per month, plus the cost of transportation.
-One caregiver tends to a federally mandated minimum of four adults with severe and multiple disabilities.
-Even with good intentions, caregivers are typically able to provide only absolute necessities changing diapers, feeding, and medicating.
+The Medicaid model, in which individuals are isolated and vulnerable in Medicaid-funded facilities at a cost to the taxpayer, according to the Fairfax-Falls Church Community Services Board (Fairfax, Falls Church CSB), of between \$2,250 and \$2,834 per person per month, plus the cost of transportation.
+In these facilities, one caregiver tends to a federally mandated minimum of four adults with severe and multiple disabilities, thereby providing only absolute necessities.